pyeventsourcing/eventsourcing/docs/topics/process.rst

 will also be reliable.

 The most important requirement pursued in this section is to obtain a reliable process.
-A process is considered to be reliable if the product is unaffected by sudden terminations of the process, except in being delayed until the processing is resumed.
+A process is considered to be reliable if its product is entirely unaffected by all sudden terminations of the process, except in being delayed until the processing is resumed.

-This definition of the reliability ("safety") doesn't include availability ("liveness").
-Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't damage the product of a process.
-The product, whenever it is obtained, should be unaffected by infrastructure failures.
+This definition of the reliability of a process doesn't include availability, without any infrastructure, the processing may be delayed indefinitely.
+Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing.
+The product, whenever obtained, should be unaffected by infrastructure failures (unless the specific purpose of the process lies in recording infrastructure failures).
 Of course, the availability of infrastructure inherently limits the availability of the product.
-Nevertheless infrastructure availability is beyond the scope of this discussion.
+Nevertheless, infrastructure availability is beyond the scope of this discussion.

 To limit the scope a little bit further, it is assumed here that whatever records have been committed by a process will not somehow be damaged by a sudden termination of the process.
-A record is not a process, and the reliability of records is beyond the scope of this discussion.
-To limit this discussion about process reliability even further, the reliability of the event processing described below is a separate concern from any programming errors in the policies of aggregates of a process application that may define pathological behaviour.
-That is, policy and aggregate programming errors are beyond the scope of this discussion.
+Just like an egg is not a chicken, a record is not a process, and so the reliability of records is beyond the scope of this discussion.

+To limit this discussion about process reliability even further, the reliability of the event processing described below is a separate concern from any programming errors in the policies or aggregates of a process application that may define pathological behaviour.
+Behavioural programming errors in process policies and in aggregate methods are beyond the scope of this discussion.

 .. contents:: :local: